-After studies in communication science, bionics and philosophy at the Technische Universitat Berlin, where he co-founded the CAMP group, studied Csound with Horacio Vaggione and performed at the International Computer Music Conference 1988, he became a landed immigrant in Canada.
-There FHR released, with his first wife Emily Faryna - FISCH III 5 - his first digital sampling based album, studied privately Forth with Kenneth Newby and wrote his first commercial software - PaintMusic - for Science World of British Columbia.
-He concluded with FM synthesis for computer games (Unlimited Software) and the last of the FISCH series performances in Vancouver, B.C..
+After studies in communication science, bionics and philosophy at the Technische Universität Berlin, where he co-founded the CAMP group, studied Csound with Horacio Vaggione and performed at the International Computer Music Conference 1988, he left Europe and moved to Canada.
+There Frank composed, for his first wife Emily Faryna - FISCH III 5 - his first digital sampling based album, studied privately Forth with Kenneth Newby and wrote his first commercial software - PaintMusic - for Science World of British Columbia.
+He concluded with coding FM synthesis for computer games (Unlimited Software), working for Rodney Graham and the last FISCH performance in Vancouver, Canada.

-Relocating to New York in 1994, he suffered bouts of clinical depression, panic/anxiety disorder and depersonalization which continued until he started drug treatment in 2012.
-Because of his mental illness, FHR became almost exclusively studio and web-based.
-He produced remixes for the Cranberries, DJ Spooky, Bakken/Muthspiel, Elliott Sharp, Alfred Harth, Peter Scherer, Corin Curschellas and produced his first industrials for corporate clients like Sears.
-In 1995 the first of his soundtracks for George Lucas "Star Wars 3D" (New York Film & Animation) appeared and he established Flux Records which released DJ Glove's "Tuning", a 12'' record of a woman tuning a piano, and Frank became the last Freemason of the German-speaking Hermann Lodge No 268 to be initiated in Manhattan.
+Relocating to New York in 1993, he suffered his first panic attacks, symptoms of a mental illness that severely and progressively impacted his life for 19 years until starting drug treatment after becoming suicidal.
+He composed and remixed for the Cranberries, DJ Spooky, Wolfgang Muthspiel, Elliott Sharp, Alfred Harth, Peter Scherer, Corin Curschellas and produced his first industrials for corporate clients like Sears.
+In 1995 the first of his 2 soundtracks for George Lucas "Star Wars 3D" trailers (New York Film & Animation) appeared.
+In 1997 his Flux Records released DJ Glove's "Tuning", a 12'' record of a woman tuning a piano, and Frank became the last Freemason of the German-speaking Hermann Lodge to be initiated in Manhattan.
 The last of his digital sampling based works was Elvis Presley's "Fever" in 2001.